When reporting indirect energy-related GHG emissions (Scope 2), one can use a market-based approach.

 While both help reduce emissions, they are different:

-• On the other hand, Renewable Energy Certificates (RECs) are utilized to address the indirect GHG emissions linked to the purchase of electricity, specifically scope 2 emissions.
-They verify the utilization of electricity from zero- or low-emissions renewable sources (like solar, wind, geothermal, biomass, and hydropower).
+On the other hand, Renewable Energy Certificates (RECs) are utilized to address the indirect GHG emissions linked to the purchase of electricity, specifically scope 2 emissions.
+RECs purchase help promote the production of green energy (ie from low-emissions renewable sources like solar, wind, geothermal, biomass, and hydropower) and reduce dependence on fossil fuels.
 RECs are quantified in megawatt-hours (MWh) of renewable energy and play a role in calculating gross market-based scope 2 emissions, which depend on the emissions factor associated with the renewable energy generation indicated by the REC.
+However, buying RECs will not modify the location-based emissions, since the grid's electricity mix is taken into account.

 If one wants green electricity to power 100% of their home or business, they should buy an amount of RECs that matches the total electricity they consume.